 Just select SplitIt at checkout, input your preferred payment card, and set up the repayment plan to complete your purchase.
 Your card will be charged automatically, with no interest, credit checks, or late fees.

-9. Affirm lets you set up payments for Walmart, Adidas, and more.
+9. Affirm lets you set up payments for Walmart, Amazon, and more.

 Like with SplitIt, you don’t have to specifically sign up for Affirm.
+What is Affirm?
 It’s a payment option at the checkout of hundreds of online retailers, including Walmart, Adidas, Purple, Peloton, YETI, and Eddie Bauer.

-It’s not my favorite, though, because they perform a credit check and charge interest.
+It’s not my favorite, though, because AFRM performs a credit check and charges interest.
 For example, Affirm’s partnership with Walmart offers repayment plans of 3, 6, and 12 months on purchases totaling $144 to $2,000 with interest rates that range from 10 to 30%.

-If you’re shopping in person at Walmart, you sign up for Affirm and scan a special barcode from the Affirm app at the register to finish the transaction and begin the repayment plan.
+If you’re shopping in person at Walmart, you sign up for Affirm and scan a special barcode from the Affirm app at the register to finish the transaction and begin the Affirm payment plan.

 Those are the basics, but the market is being flooded with these Buy Now Pay Later services.
 If I’ve skipped one of your favorites, let me know in the comments!